jaljo/articles/trello-history/trello-history.md

 [web extension](https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions).
 They offer a convenient way to enhance the navigation experience and could be written using traditionnal browser side web technologies (HTML, CSS, JS).
-So we created a POC during our late winter hackathon in January, to demonstrate what we intended to do was possible:
+So we created a POC during our last winter hackathon in January, to demonstrate what we intended to do was possible:
 - Access a card history,
 - render it on the back of that card _with markdown support_,